Sanaipei Tande in 2021 | IG

 Net Worth

-Sanaipei Tande’s net worth as of 2021 is estimated at around $1.5 million – $20 million making her one of the richest female musician in Kenya (net worth estimated in 2021).
+Sanaipei Tande’s net worth is estimated at around $1.5 million – $20 million making her one of the richest female musician in Kenya.